mikemaccana/powershell-profile/README.md

 #### Tabbed terminals that work now

 The terminals below all support tabs, readline, right click paste, copy on select, and all the usual things you expect from any decent terminal emulator.
-I currently use **Fluent**, but have also used **Terminus** and **Hyper** regularly.
+I currently use **Windows Terminal** (which in in alpha right now) but have also used **Fluent** which is a little older and more polished.

 <img src="misc/windows-terminal.png"/>

-**Windows Terminal and Fluent are my recommendations for the best Windows terminal**.

- - [Microsoft's official Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701) ]is in preview mode )(settings is just a JSON file, there's no GUI), and it still has some minor bugs, but is fast, provides tabs, copy on select, and the usual features, and works as a daily driver.
+ - [**Microsoft's official Windows Terminal**](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701) ]is in preview mode )(settings is just a JSON file, there's no GUI), and it still has some minor bugs, but is fast, provides tabs, copy on select, and the usual features, and works as a daily driver.
  - [**FluentTerminal**](https://github.com/felixse/FluentTerminal) is a native Windows 10 terminal that feels as if Microsoft had written it.
 It requires the minimum configuration (just to add Powershell 6 to the profiles), has all the features you'd expect, and is fast.
   - [**Terminus**](https://eugeny.github.io/terminus/) (pictured above) works great.
 Tweaking colors, keyboard shortcuts etc is easy via the menus, and [my settings file is included](terminus-settings.yaml) if you just want my config.
   - [**Hyper**](https://hyper.is/) Install Hyper 3 and modify the config to set: